nuuuwan/news_lk3_data/README.md

 *2024-02-08 09:22:00* · [`adaderanalk`](https://www.adaderana.lk/news/97101/suspect-arrested-over-temple-shooting-that-killed-a-buddhist-monk) · `en`

 A man has been arrested on suspicion of his involvement in the killing of a Buddhist monk at a temple in the Malwathuhiripitiya area last month.
-The arrest was made by the Western/North Crimes Division.

-In addition, the firearm used by the perpetrators was also recovered by the investigating officers.
+The arrest was made by the Western/North Crimes Division during a late-night operation conducted yesterday.

-A Buddhist monk was shot dead inside a temple in the Malwathuhiripitiya area of Gampaha in the early hours of Jan 23.
+In addition, the T-56 rifle used by the perpetrators was also recovered from the possession of the 29-year-old suspect.

-Earlier, the police stated that a T-56 assault rifle had been used by the perpetrator.
+A group of four assailants, who had arrived in a car, shot dead a Buddhist monk inside a temple in the Malwathuhiripitiya area of Gampaha in the early hours of January 23.

 The 45-year-old Buddhist monk, Ven.
 Kalapaluwawe Dhammarathana Thero, who sustained critical injuries in the incident, had been rushed to the Gampaha Hospital.
-However, the monk had succumbed to injuries this afternoon while receiving treatment at the hospital.
+But he later succumbed to injuries while receiving treatment.

 ◼️